oxford-pharmacoepi/MegaStudy/README.md

 ## Returning results

-If everything worked you should get a zip folder in your working directory entitled (Results_"database name".zip).
+If everything worked you should get a zip folder on the same level as the .Rproj files named "Results_(database name).zip".
 Please upload this in the EHDEN teams in the folder "feasibility".

 Thank you for running the feasibility step!